 We are the only publicly funded graduate journalism school in the heart of the media capital; indeed, in the entire Northeast.
 Our mission is to serve the public interest – by training new journalists who will bring much-needed diversity to newsrooms, by helping mid-career journalists retool their skills, and by partnering with other media organizations to find new paths to excellence.

-Our low tuition rates, along with the added backing of private donors, allow candidates for our three master’s degrees — in journalism, entrepreneurial journalism, and social journalism — and our Advanced Certificate in Entrepreneurial Journalism to receive a world-class education at an affordable price.
+Our low tuition rates, along with the added backing of private donors, allow candidates for our master’s degrees in journalism and social journalism to receive a world-class education at an affordable price.

 Our three media centers provide research, training, thought leadership, industry meet-ups, and financial support for quality journalistic work.